Estate Tax Exemptions 2020

 Annual Exclusion for Gifts

-The annual exclusion amount for gifts in 2018 will increase to $15,000, which is up from $14,000 for gifts in 2017.
-This means that individuals can gift $15,000 to any person without incurring a gift tax or having to make any required filing.
-The amount in excess of the $15,000 will simply reduce the federal estate tax exemption available in the year of death.
-For married couples, this means they could give up $30,000 to each child without having to file any gift tax return.
+The annual exclusion amount for gifts in 2020 will remain at $15,000.
+There has not been a change in the annual exclusion since the amount increased from $14,000 in 2017 to $15,000 in 2018.
+This means that individuals can gift $15,000 to any person without incurring a gift tax or having to file a gift tax return (IRS Form 709).
+Any gift in excess of the $15,000 will reduce the federal estate tax exemption available at the time of death.
+For married couples, this means they could give up to $30,000 to each child.

 Minnesota Estate Tax

-Please contact the Trusts & Estates attorneys at FMJ if you have any questions about the 2018 estate tax exemptions or if you would like to discuss your estate planning questions.
+Please contact FMJ’s Trusts & Estates attorneys at firstname.lastname@example.org if you have any questions about the 2020 estate tax exemptions or if you have any other estate planning questions that you would like to discuss.